koy-e/Sentiment-Analysis/Everything/README.md

 - Within the RealTimeSentimentFeedbackProgram folder, you will find the code `RealTimeSentimentFeedback.py` we used to train and save the best parameter Support Vector Machine model along with TfidfVectorizer.
 Both model and vectorizer are saved as a `.joblib` file and are used in `CreateModelandVectorizer.py` to provide realtime sentiment feedback to user input reviews.
 - `CreateModelandVectorizer.py` is a currently written to only handle command line inputs and provide sentiment outputs.
+- To interact with the RealtimeSentimentFeedback model on the command line, use this command in the Everything/ealTimeSentimentFeedbackProgram directory:

+        python RealTimeSentimentFeedback.py

+- There is also an API that you can use along with the simple html webpage we made in the `site` directory or However you like to send http requests, use this command in the Everything/ealTimeSentimentFeedbackProgram directory

+        python RealTimeSentimentFeedbackServer.py

 ```
 In order to run all codes, please ensure you have installed all the required libraries and have python on your computer.